 As a notational convention, for $j = 1, 2, \dots, n-1$ we write $Z_{j}^{\pm 1/n}$ (resp. $Z_{j}^{\prime \pm 1/n}$ and $Z_j^{\prime\prime \pm 1/n}$) in place of $X_{j0(n-j)}^{\pm 1/n}$ (resp. $X_{j(n-j)0}^{\pm 1/n}$ and $X_{0j(n-j)}^{\pm 1/n}$); see Figure \ref{fig:left-and-right-quantum-matrices}.
 So, triangle-coordinates will be denoted $X_i = X_{abc}$ for $(a, b, c) \in \mathrm{Int}(\Theta_n)$ while edge-coordinates will be denoted $Z_j, Z^\prime_j, Z^{\prime\prime}_j$. \end{definition}

-\begin{remark} As we will see later on, we think of the $Z$-coordinates as quantizations of ``half'' of their corresponding classical edge-coordinates.
-Intuitively, this is because the ``other half'' of each coordinate ``lives'' in an adjacent triangle.
-When viewed inside an ideal triangulation $\idealtriang$, an edge $E$ of $\idealtriang$ ``splits'' this classical edge-coordinate into its two `quantum halves'.
+\begin{remark} Intuitively speaking, we think of the $Z$-coordinates as quantizations of `half' of their corresponding classical edge-coordinates.
+This is because the `other half' of each coordinate lives in an adjacent triangle.
+When viewed inside an ideal triangulation $\lambda$, an edge $E$ of $\lambda$ `splits' this classical edge-coordinate into its two `quantum halves'.
 Compare Figure \ref{fig:edge-coordinates-as-tensor-products}. \end{remark}